Überlingen: The Weimar Republic and the period of National Socialism

 The peaceful life in Überlingen was interrupted by the war in 1914, when 145 of its sons died, and 20 were missing in action.
 In 1918, with the German Revolution and the abdication of Kaiser Wilhelm, Überlingen became part of the Republic of Baden.
 For some, "the Revolution in the year 1918 came as a peaceful relief," but from 1918 to 1923, inflation overran the city, and many of the pensioners living there fell on hard times.

-During the period of National Socialism (Third Reich), a sub-camp of the Dachau concentration camp, was established at the outskirts of Überlingen (KZ Aufkirch).
+During the period of National Socialism (Third Reich), a subcamp of the Dachau concentration camp was established on the outskirts of Überlingen (KZ Aufkirch).

-From October 1944 to April 1945, its 800 detainees worked in Überlingen, constructing an extensive underground facility, the Goldbach Stollen for the manufacture of military armaments).
+From October 1944 to April 1945, its 800 detainees worked in Überlingen, constructing an extensive underground facility, the Goldbach Tunnels, for the manufacture of military armaments.
 The underground facility, established in natural caves and tunnels, protected the plant from Allied bombing runs.
-Of the 800 workers, 168 detainees died in either the cave conversion or a misdirected allied bombing raid.
-The names of the dead KZ prisoners are listed in the book by Oswald Burger ("Der Stollen") as a memorial.
+Of the 800 workers, 168 detainees died in either the cave conversion or a misdirected Allied bombing raid.
+The names of the dead KZ prisoners are listed in the book by Oswald Burger (Der Stollen) as a memorial.